July 1936 military uprising in Barcelona: Turning point

 Fighting continued at the Plaça de Catalunya, Plaça d'Espanya and Plaça de la Universitat, where both sides remained entrenched.
-POUM youth leader Germinal Vidal was killed in the battle at the University.
+POUM youth leader Germinal Vidal was killed in the battle at the university.
 Meanwhile, soldiers on the Ronda de Sant Pau had driven the workers' militias from the Avinguda del Paral·lel and managed to make contact with their counterparts on the Plaça d'Espanya and in the port.
 Durruti, Ascaso and Garcia Oliver met at the defense committees' centre at the Teatre Principal, where they discussed how to prevent the troops from gaining control of the port.
 They were soon joined by Domingo Belmonte, a member of the CNT Woodworkers' Union, who updated them on the situation on the Ronda de Sant Pau, where the workers' militias were still pinned down by machine guns.
 They were also joined by José Manzana and Valeriano Gordo, who had grabbed cases of ammunition from the Drassanes barracks and escaped down Carrer de Montserrat.
 The anarchists Antonio Ortiz and Aurelio Fernández then joined the meeting, having just been shot at by a marksman in the Hotel Falcón.
 Durruti responded by leading an attack on the hotel, where they killed the rebel soldier and returned calm to the Plaça.
-They then placed a machine gun on a nearby balcony and assigned Manzan and Gordo to use it to attack the Military Government building, with support from the Transport Workers' Union.
+They then placed a machine gun on a nearby balcony and assigned Manzana and Gordo to use it to attack the Military Government building, with support from the Transport Workers' Union.

 While Durruti remained at the Plaça to continue coordinating the militias, Garcia Oliver and Ascaso headed for the Ronda de Sant Pau; Garcia Oliver led his detachment down Carrer de Sant Pau and Ascaso led his own down Carrer Nou de la Rambla, converging on either side of the Ronda.
 They found three machine guns on the Avinguda del Paral·lel: one across from the Teatre Victòria, another next to El Molino and another on the intersection with the Ronda de Sant Pau.
 When Ascaso's column arrived at the Avinguda, they were completely exposed and quickly came under machine gun fire, forcing them to take cover in doorways and behind street furniture.
 While they were pinned down, Garcia Oliver's column came around behind the soldiers, effectively encircling them.
 The workers' militias then attacked, with Ascaso killing the army captain and a cavalry corporal then killing the lieutenant that attempted to replace him.
 With the commanding officers dead, the remaining officers were taken prisoner and the rebellion on the Ronda de Sant Pau was finally defeated.